ANCPLabOldenburg/megqc_documentation/book/introduction.md

    - **Electrocardiogram (ECG):** Detects correlated noise caused by cardiac activity.
 [Link to the report](../report/ecg.md).
    - **Electrooculography (EOG):** Detects correlated noise caused by eye movements.
 [Link to the report](../report/eog.md).

-3. **Muscle Artifacts**

-   - **Muscle Artifacts calculation:** Identifies high-frequency bursts from body movements, for example, when the subject clenches their jaw.
+3. **Muscle Artifacts:** Identifies high-frequency bursts from body movements, for example, when the subject clenches their jaw.
 [Link to the report](../report/muscle.md).

-4. **Frequency Domain Assessment**

-   - **Power Spectral Density (PSD):** It provides information on the strength of different frequency components of a signal.
+4. **Power Spectral Density (PSD) Assessment:** It provides information on the strength of different frequency components of a signal.
 PSD calculation helps us to distinguish between brain activity and non-brain-related noise, for example, line noise or environmental noise.
 [Link to the report](../report/psd.md).

 <!--